Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: PROVOTYPE DESIGN

 \subsubsection{Content Discovery}

-To address challenges with filter bubbles and limited diversity in AI recommendations, we designed the Content Discovery suite to support intentional exploration and balance in users’ feeds.
-It empowers users to go beyond standard algorithmic outputs by encountering new perspectives, broadening interests, and reflecting on usual consumption patterns.
-Clear backend controls and front-end visual cues provide transparency into the system’s reasoning and let users consciously guide how, when, and what kinds of special content appear in their feed.
+The Content Discovery suite supports intentional exploration to counter filter bubbles.
+Prior research highlights the value of diversified content for mitigating narrow exposure \cite{kaminskas2016diversity, singh2018fairness}, but these efforts typically occur on the algorithmic side and limit users' visibility or control.
+This suite introduces a user-driven exploration framework that helps users encounter new perspectives, broaden their interests, and reflect on habitual consumption patterns, allowing them to consciously guide what, when, and how exploratory content appears in their feed.
 Figure \ref{fig:cd} illustrates the suite and its functions.

-\begin{itemize} \item \textbf{Adventure Content:} Designed to help users step beyond their algorithmically tailored feeds, Adventure Content invites them to "wander off the path" and explore random, non-personalized recommendations for fresh ideas and unexpected discoveries.
-It introduces two core controls.
-The Adventure Balance slider adjusts the proportion of tailored versus random content, from a fully personalized feed (right end) to a non-data-driven targeting, similar to browsing as a visitor or in incognito mode (left end).
+\textbf{Adventure Content:} This function invites users to “wander off the path” from their tailored feeds and encounter random, non-personalized materials for fresh ideas and unexpected discoveries.
+Many platforms provide exploration spaces, such as TikTok's “Explore”, YouTube's “Trending”, or Spotify's “Discovery,” but these typically require leaving the main feed.
+Even when systems diversify recommendations \cite{ziarani2021serendipity, kaminskas2016diversity, castells2021novelty}, such interventions operate invisibly within algorithms and do not allow users to control how such content appears.
+To transfer this power to users, Adventure introduces two mechanisms: 1) The Adventure Balance slider adjusts the proportion of personalized versus random content from a fully tailored feed (right end) to a non-data-driven experience similar to visitor browsing or incognito mode (left end).
 Intermediate positions expose users to a mix of new perspectives while maintaining some familiarity (see Figure \ref{fig:cd}-1A).
-The Adventure Time option adds further flexibility by letting users schedule designated windows for such exploration, such as following the proportion to show adventurous content on weekends from 10–11 p.m. (see Figure \ref{fig:cd}-1B).
-Together, these controls provide a structured yet proactive way to break out of their content bubbles while preserving the benefits of personalization.
+2) The Adventure Time option adds further flexibility by letting users schedule designated windows for exploration, such as “show 30\% adventurous content on weekends from 10–11 p.m.” (see Figure \ref{fig:cd}-1B).
+Together, these controls provide a structured and proactive way to break out of content bubbles while preserving the benefits of personalization.